 The Motu Novu logo was born while doodling around the idiomatic expression “thinking outside the box”.
 Ironically, we never quite liked that phrase: conformist people chant it as a mantra of sorts to justify (or perhaps to ward against) every slight deviation from the norm.
-We see life differently: accepted norms are useful references, not untouchable dogmas.
+We see life differently: accepted societal norms are useful references, not untouchable dogmas.
 Our logo describes our method: be realistic, start from what is, but also visionary, never limit what can be.

 Our seal is sometimes used to imprint official documents or to embellish some of marketing materials.
 Its inscription is again in Latin, and often attributed to Appius Claudius Caecus, consul of the ancient Roman Republic, blinded by the gods (“caecus” means “blind” in Latin) for his many unconventional ideas.
 “Faber Est Suae Quisque Fortunae” is the quintessential manifest of the “homo faber”: not bound by the preordained rules of fate but maker of his own good fortune.
 Sounds familiar?